 1:30 - 2:30 - Meet & Greet featuring authors Paul C. Juhl and Barbara Feller, reveal of the 2023 Grant Wood Country Chronicle, Poetry on the Clothesline viewing, Art Speaks! activity, lively conversation in celebration of all things about Grant Wood, his life, legacy and this beautiful land and area.
 The Celebration is free and open to the public, and for all ages.
 Refreshments and drawing for limited edition Grant Wood Country Chronicles 2022 edition.

-2:30 - 3:45 - American Gothic Varieties, in Whipple Auditorium, featuring a cavalcade of fast-paced delights including music, sketches, light-hearted commentary, designed for the public's entertainment pleasure.
+2:30 - 3:45 - American Gothic Varieties, featuring a cavalcade of fast-paced delights including music, sketches, light-hearted commentary, designed for the public's entertainment pleasure.
 Come enjoy true joie de vivre in the spirit of the one-time Sunday entertainments at the Stone City Art Colony.
 Look forward to:

 • Lonnie Appleby of Newton as Grant Wood, featured vocalist, and sketch comedy

 • Rebecca & Mary Sue Vernon of Anamosa/Stone City as the Grant Wood Country Songbirds